Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 The Cranberry Mixture

 The Cranberry Mixture is the pretty part of this appetizer.
 It also gives the dish its slightly tart taste and crunchy texture.
-This step can be done several hours ahead of time.
+This step can be done several hours in advance.

-Step 1 – Wash and dry the cranberries.
+Step 1 – Wash and dry the fresh cranberries.
 I use a large colander for this step.
-Pat the cranberries dry with a couple of pieces of paper towel.
+Pat the cranberries dry with a couple of paper towels.

 Step 2 – With a sharp chef’s knife, roughly chop the 1 1/2 cups of cranberries.
 You will not use all the cranberries in the bag.
 You can reseal the bag and place it in the freezer.